Lea esta hoja informativa en español

 Repeated or rough vaginal, anal, and oral sex play can cause damage to the linings of these areas.
 Since these linings are the body’s protection against STIs, damaging or tearing them can increase the chance of being exposed to a bodily fluid that carries HIV or another STI.
 Seek medical attention for any infections or health problems in the genital area.

 Sometimes the safest thing you can do is have a clear head.
-When you are under the influence of drugs or alcohol, you may be more likely to have sex that risks transmission of HIV.
+When you are under the influence of drugs or alcohol, you may be more likely to have sex that leaves you vulnerable to acquiring HIV.
 It is also a good idea to plan ahead: get your safer sex items (condoms, dental dams, gloves, lube, prescription for daily PrEP, etc.) before you find yourself in a sexual situation where you may need them.

 Thinking It Through